Argentina Citizenship By Investment 2025

 The Ministry of Industry may incorporate reasoned resolutions for new parameters for evaluation.
 Likewise, it will issue complementary and interpretative regulations as necessary.

 After receiving the necessary documents, the National Directorate of Migrations will provide temporary residence, along with a specified deadline for completing the required investment, which is non-negotiable.
 You have an alternative option here.
-You can apply as a business owner, or alternatively, you can hire yourself into your own business and apply for a work permit as an employee of your company.
-In this case, your status will be a Migrant work permit holder.

 4. Title of Ownership, Securities or Participation Titles